 In September 2013, the IACP convened the National Summit on Law Enforcement Leadership in Juvenile Justice to develop recommendations for concrete actions law enforcement leaders can take—in collaboration with partners at the local, state, and national levels—to improve responses to juvenile offenders and at-risk youth.
 The summit report, Law Enforcement’s Leadership Role in Juvenile Justice Reform: Actionable Recommendations for Practice & Policy, sets forth 33 recommendations developed during the two-day summit deliberations.
 The summit brought together a multidisciplinary group of 90 participants that included law enforcement executives and officers at various levels, judges, prosecutors, public defenders, youth, policymakers, researchers, mental health service providers, and a range of other juvenile justice stakeholders from across the country.

 LEADERSHIP INSTITUTE ON JUVENILE JUSTICE

-IACP is currently developing curriculum for a Leadership Institute on Juvenile Justice, which will be launched in Seattle, Washington in September 2014.
-The Leadership Institute will be a highly interactive, three-day training program for 30 law enforcement executives from across the country.
-The Institute will offer these executives the tools to improve their agencies’ response to juvenile offenders and at-risk youth and to engage in effective collaboration on juvenile justice reform in their communities.
-Participants will be introduced to cutting edge juvenile justice information and will work closely with Institute faculty to assess their agency’s current response to youth and to develop agency-specific action plans to implement upon their return home.
+The IACP piloted the highly interactive, three-day training programs in Seattle, Washington (2014) and New Haven, Connecticut (2015) that collectively trained 60 law enforcement executives from across the country in Seattle, Washington in September 2014.
+The Institute offered executives the tools to improve their agencies’ response to juvenile offenders and at-risk youth and to engage in effective collaboration on juvenile justice reform in their communities.
+Participants were also introduced to cutting edge juvenile justice information and worked closely with Institute faculty to assess their agency’s current response to youth and to develop agency-specific action plans to implement upon their return home.
 A second Institute will be held in 2015.

 Click here to learn more about the Leadership Institute.